lrq3000/stackbit-gatsby-theme-diy-libris/README.md

 <img src="https://themes.stackbit.com/images/diy-demo-1024x768.png" width="600">

+Type: Gatsby theme.
+Features: Showcase + blog + docs + collaborative open authoring.
+Content storage: git + MDX (markdown + JSX).

 This is a [Gatsby](https://gatsbyjs.com) theme using Git as a [CMS](https://en.wikipedia.org/wiki/Content_management_system) that can be imported in for [Stackbit Studio](https://www.stackbit.com?utm_source=project-readme&utm_medium=referral&utm_campaign=user_themes)'s visual editor.
+Every pages are visually editable with Stackbit Studio, and blog posts and docs are also editable by external contributors through GitHub via NetlifyCMS (the main repo will get a pull request for review).
+Stackbit studio can edit virtually any page and any content as long as its defined in stackbit.yml.
+Further customization through raw files editing or Gatsby plugins is possible.

-It combines the [DIY theme](https://github.com/stackbithq/stackbit-theme-diy), which provides more extensive customization than other themes, and detailed blog posts with tags, categories, author and frontmatter image positioning, with the [Libris theme](https://github.com/stackbithq/stackbit-theme-libris)'s docs section, providing a MDX-based documentation that can also be edited in Stackbit Studio's visual editor.
+This theme combines the [DIY theme](https://github.com/stackbithq/stackbit-theme-diy), which provides more extensive customization than other themes, and detailed blog posts with tags, categories, author and frontmatter image positioning, with the [Libris theme](https://github.com/stackbithq/stackbit-theme-libris)'s docs section, providing a MDX-based documentation that can also be edited in Stackbit Studio's visual editor.

-This theme further includes additional plugins and edits to make the site collaborative and editable to external contributors through Git pull requests and optionally using NetlifyCMS as a visual editor for docs and blog posts for non-technical contributors.
+This theme further includes additional plugins and edits to make the site collaborative and editable to external contributors through Git pull requests and optionally using NetlifyCMS in Open Authoring mode as a visual editor for docs and blog posts for non-technical contributors.
+Indeed, Stackbit Studio can visually edit anything, but invited contributors will have the same permissions as the admin, whereas with NetlifyCMS external contributions will show up as Pull Requests for further review before merging in.

-It's a full Gatsby website, it can be used as a starter without Stackbit, or it can be imported into Stackbit to leverage Stackbit Studio's visual editor for the whole website.
+It's a full Gatsby website, it can be used as a starter without Stackbit (NetlifyCMS will still work), or it can be imported into Stackbit to leverage Stackbit Studio's visual editor for the whole website.

 ## Preview